tk3369/www.ahsmart.com/pub/juliacon2020.md

 Because the talks are pre-recorded, the speakers had a lot of flexibility in preparing the video.
 For example, if the recording turned out to be too long, then the speaker could just increase the frame rate by 10-25% to make it fit the conference session time limit.

-Apparently, Keno Fischer's beard was totally prepared just for the conference and he shaved it off immdiately after the conference.
+Apparently, Keno Fischer's beard was totally prepared just for the conference and he shaved it off immediately after the conference.

 ![keno's beard](/assets/pages/juliacon2020/juliacon_keno_beard.png)

 In summary, I had a great experience at JuliaCon this year.
+The virtual experience was even better than a physical one in some ways.
+I do miss the chance of having a more physical interaction with the community, like having a boat ride or having casual conversations over lunches/dinner.

+Hats off to the JuliaCon organizers!
+They have done an amazing job during this difficult time.

 I hope it will be just as fun in the years forward.